Geoff Somers

-Geoffrey Usher Somers is a British explorer, particularly of the polar regions.
+Geoffrey Usher Somers (19 February 1950 – 18 July 2026) was a British explorer, particularly of the polar regions.
 He was the first Briton to cross Antarctica on foot, and has an Antarctic peak named in his honour, Somers Nunatak.
 In 1992 he was appointed a Member of the Order of the British Empire for services to outdoor education and polar exploration, and in 1996 the Polar Medal for his contributions to polar exploration.

+Biography

-He was born in 1950 in Khartoum, where his father was working as a doctor.
+Somers was born on 19 February 1950 in Khartoum, where his father was working as a doctor.
 They returned to England in 1955, to the small Suffolk town of Eye.
 After leaving school with few qualifications, Somers spent several years working as an Outward Bound instructor in the English Lake District and in schools in Africa, Borneo, and North America.
 He was then selected to work as a mountaineer and field guide for the British Antarctic Survey.
 He travelled some 4,000 miles by dog sled or snowmobile, mainly during the winter months, sledging amongst mountains and the frozen sea in the fjords and around the accessible islands.

 He was then invited to join the 1990 International Trans-Antarctica Expedition, representing the United Kingdom, in charge of logistics and dogs.
 As part of the training for that, in April to June 1988, Somers with his Antarctic crossing companions and three dog teams, claimed a first by travelling 1,400 miles over the Greenland Ice Cap from the most southern part to the Humboldt glacier in the North.
 The expedition then successfully travelled from Seal Nunataks near the north end of the Antarctic Peninsula to reach the Russian station of Mirny on March 3, 1990, despite resupply problems as they passed the South Pole.
 This was the first and only crossing of Antarctica on foot, by its greatest axis, and with dogs.
 The 'impossible journey', as some commentators had called it, was hailed as a great success, both for its completion and its contribution to international cooperation and its message for protection of the environment.

 In 1993 with a companion Craig Hetherington and little knowledge of desert travel, Somers set off to trek 1,400 miles across Western Australia from Perth to Uluru, in the continent's centre.
 To carry their baggage they trained three camels captured from the wild.
 Their 97-day journey took them through Carnegie and the Central Aboriginal Reserves.
 Somers set up an Outward Bound school in Borneo, and with three companions traversed Sabah, through much uncharted and perhaps unseen rainforest via the Maliau Basin, now a notable tourist area.